alexisdrakopoulos/personal_website/content/posts/python/annoying_python_things.md

 ## could this arg be None? maybe...

-Here is the worst example I have ever seen of what optional Nones can do to a code base:
+Here is the worst example I have ever seen of what optional args can do to a code base:
 ```python
 def multiply_potentially_nones(arg1: Optional[float] = None, arg2: Optional[float] = None):
     if arg1 is not None and arg2 is not None: